stafli-org/stafli.system.base/README.md

 ## Profiles
 These are the profiles described by the dockerfiles:
 - Minimal, built with common software
+- Standard, built on Minimal profile and included daemon packages
-- Devel, built with additional development packages
+- Devel, built on Standard profile and additional development packages

 ## Images
 These are the [resulting images](https://hub.docker.com/r/solict/general-purpose-system-distro/tags/) upon building: